bemasc/ds-glue/draft-schwartz-ds-glue.md

 As an optimization, nameservers using DANE MAY place a TLSA record in the DSGLUE to avoid the latency of a TLSA lookup during delegation.
 However, child zones should be aware that this adds complexity and delay to the process of TLSA key rotation.

+> QUESTION: Should we recommend for or against including nonempty TLSA in DSGLUE?
+If CDS-like update mechanisms work well, and ADoT-DANE is widely deployed, this could warrant a positive recommendation.
+Conversely, if rotation is error-prone, and ADoT-DANE is rare, a negative recommendation might be better.

 Nameservers that support PKI-based authentication but not DANE SHOULD deny the TLSA RRSet in the DSGLUE, as shown in {{no-dane}}, to avoid an unnecessary delay.

 Resolvers that support authenticated encryption MAY implement support for PKI-based authentication, DANE, or both.
 PKI-only resolvers MUST nonetheless resolve TLSA records, and MUST NOT require authentication if the DANE mode is DANE-TA(2) or DANE-EE(3) {{!RFC7671}}.
 DANE-only resolvers MUST NOT require authentication if the TLSA record does not exist.